Infliximab-abda (By injection)

 Drugs and Foods to Avoid:

-- Some foods and medicines may affect how infliximab-abda works.
+- Some medicines may affect how infliximab-abda works.
 Tell your doctor if you are using any of the following:

 - Abatacept, anakinra, cyclosporine, etanercept, theophylline, tocilizumab